llbbl/raindrop-import-scripts/docs/tasks.md

 - [x] Implement filtering options for imports (by tag, date, etc.)
 - [x] Add support for custom CSV field mapping
 - [x] Implement a preview mode to see what will be imported
-- [ ] Refactor existing Python scripts to an object-oriented design:
+- [ ] Refactor existing Python script pocket2csv.py to an object-oriented design:
   - Convert procedural scripts into classes
   - Convert common utility functions into classes where it makes sense
   - Update associated unit tests to align with the new object-oriented structure.
+- [ ] Refactor existing Python script firefox2csv.py to an object-oriented design:
+  - Convert procedural scripts into classes
+  - Convert common utility functions into classes where it makes sense
+  - Update associated unit tests to align with the new object-oriented structure.
+- [ ] Refactor existing Python script enex2csv.py to an object-oriented design:
+  - Convert procedural scripts into classes
+  - Convert common utility functions into classes where it makes sense
+  - Update associated unit tests to align with the new object-oriented structure.
+- [ ] Refactor existing Python script chrome2csv.py to an object-oriented design:
+  - Convert procedural scripts into classes
+  - Convert common utility functions into classes where it makes sense
+  - Update associated unit tests to align with the new object-oriented structure.

 ## Performance and Scalability

-- [ ] Optimize memory usage for large import files
+- [x] Optimize memory usage for large import files
-- [ ] Implement chunked processing for very large files
+- [x] Implement chunked processing for very large files
 - [ ] Implement progress tracking for long-running imports
 - [ ] Add benchmarking tools to measure performance